Logo

 NetSuite Multi-Entity (OneWorld)

-• Single login with global and subsidiary-level visibility
+• Single login with visibility at both global and subsidiary levels

-• Automated intercompany transactions, matching, eliminations, and out-of-the-box intercompany reports
+• Automated intercompany transactions, matching, eliminations, and ready-made intercompany reports

-• Subsidiary licensing typically inclusive rather than per-entity
+• Subsidiary licensing is usually included rather than charged per entity

 Pricing Comparison